SupremoSama/Hytale-TrueBackpack/README.md

 - Make backpacks behave similarly to shulker boxes (Minecraft)
 - Add an extra inventory slot so players can equip both armor and a backpack

 ## Current Features

-- Backpacks are wearable
+- Backpacks are wearable.
-- Backpacks open using the original in-game UI
+- Backpacks open using the original in-game UI.
-- Giant backpack (36 slots)
+- Added the Giant Backpack (36 slots).
-- Backpacks behave similarly to shulker boxes (Minecraft)
+- Backpacks function similarly to Minecraft Shulker Boxes.
+- Backpacks can be placed on the ground and used as containers.
+- Original game recipes have been removed and are no longer craftable.